back to college! and famous feta pasta!

 The other two classes that I’m really excited about are social psychology (I find the topics of group behavior, emotions, social influence, prejudice, and relationships fascinating) and voice lessons.
 I love to sing and hope to continue to improve my singing through the semester.
 I haven’t performed in front of people in-person in awhile, so it will definitely be a little nerve-racking, but I’m mostly excited.

 Now onto the recipe.
 I finally got a chance to cook at college and I made TikTok’s famous baked feta pasta with my friend Olivia.
 I don’t have a TikTok, but I heard that this pasta was all over people’s feeds.
 After making this TikTok sensation, I can say that I get why it went viral.
 First of all, it’s so delicious.
 I never knew that baked feta could add so much flavor and creaminess to pasta.
 The feta alone acted as a great sauce for the pasta.
-And when you combine it with the burst cherry tomatoes, olive oil, and garlic, it was pasta perfection.
+And when you combine it with the burst cherry tomatoes, olive oil, and loads of garlic, it was pasta perfection.
 The pasta was also so visually aesthetic with the vibrant multi-colored cherry tomatoes and the block of melted feta.
 This recipe is definitely a keeper.
 If you try it out, send me a picture and let me know how you like it!

 Ingredients